-Multiple system atrophy (MSA) is a nervous system disease that causes problems with how your body works, such as the way you keep your balance and move.
+Multiple system atrophy (MSA) is a nervous system disease that causes problems with how your body works, such as the way you move and keep your balance.
 There's no cure, but medicine and changes in your everyday habits can help you manage the symptoms.

 If you get MSA, you usually start to see symptoms when you're in your 50s or 60s.